Rovanion/webgl-clojurescript-tutorial/README.md

   (gl/clear-color-and-depth-buffer 0 0 0 1 1))
 ```

-If we take a peek at the defenition of `gl/clear-color-and-depth-buffer`, in Emacs with CIDER by pressing `M-.`, that the arguments are `red green blue alpha depth`.
+If we take a peek at the defenition of `gl/clear-color-and-depth-buffer` that the arguments are `red green blue alpha depth`.
+You can find the defenition of `gl/clear-color-and-depth-buffer` in ´resources/public/js/compiled/out/thi/ng/geom/gl/core.cljc´ or in Emacs with CIDER by pressing `M-.`.
 Play with the arguments a little and you'll probably understand.

 Remember to commit your code with `git commit -v` at every point you have a working version.